 3. I don’t want to create for a machine.
 I want to share recipes with YOU.

 All of the above means that running a traditional food blog is increasingly about feeding the machine.
 And that just sucks the joy out of creating.
 (I literally had a nightmare once about being stuck on a treadmill and endlessly running to feed food tokens into a robot.)
-As I wrote on my About page, food is a love language and that means connecting with and creating recipes for real people like you.
+Food is a love language and that means connecting with and creating recipes for people.

 Also, as my writing has evolved, I’m increasingly exploring the connection between the food we eat and living a meaningful life.
 This isn’t something I could do on a traditional food blog that is sustained by Google searches.

-The recipes I have already shared on my regular blog (Sunny Side Suppers) have been processed by AI and there is nothing I can do about that.
+The recipes I shared on my regular blog (Sunny Side Suppers) have been processed by AI and there is nothing I can do about that.
 But I CAN stop participating in the cycle.
-Initially I was going to leave “Sunny Side Suppers” as is, but given increasing problems with content theft I decided to shut down that site.
-It will be going offline in October 2024.
+Initially I was going to leave “Sunny Side Suppers” as is, but given increasing problems with content theft I decided to shut down that site in October 2024.

 Thank You For Being the Most Important Ingredient